enkhtuvshinj/CarND-Kidnapped-Vehicle-Project/README.md

 Udacity's Self-Driving Car Engineer Nanodegree Program

 ---
-In this project, two dimensional particle filter was implemented in C++ to localize a kidnapped vehicle for a given-map.
+In this project, two dimensional particle filter was implemented in C++ to localize a vehicle for a given-map.
 The particle filter is given a map and some initial localization information (analogous to what a GPS would provide).
 During the run-time, at each time step the filter also gets observation and control data from the [Term 2 simulator](https://github.com/udacity/self-driving-car-sim/releases).